top of page

 commencing at 9.00 am

-Please find below a schedule of the competition classes and the accompanying rules.
+Please find below a schedule of the competition classes.

-Entries to be be returned to the Festival Secretary at louisemclean56@gmail.com
+Please click here for the application form to complete return back to the Festival Secretary at louisemclean56@gmail.com

 In any class where there is only one entry, the adjudicator’s standards must be satisfied before an award can be made.